1960 New York mid-air collision: Background

 At 10:21 a.m.
-Eastern Time, United 826 advised ARINC radio that one of its VOR receivers was inoperative, and the message was relayed to United Airlines maintenance.
-However, air-traffic control (ATC) was not informed that the aircraft had only one operational receiver, which presented difficulty for the pilots of flight 826 to identify the Preston intersection, beyond which it had not received clearance.
+EST, United 826 advised ARINC radio that one of its VOR receivers was inoperative, and the message was relayed to United Air Lines maintenance.
+However, air-traffic control (ATC) was not informed that the aircraft had only one operational receiver, which presented difficulty for the pilots of flight 826 to identify the PRESTON intersection, beyond which it had not received clearance.

-At 10:25 a.m., ATC issued a revised clearance for the flight to shorten its route to the Preston holding point (near Laurence Harbor, New Jersey) by 12 mi.
-That clearance included holding instructions (a standard "racetrack" holding pattern) for Flight 826 when it arrived at the Preston intersection.
-Flight 826 was expected to reduce its speed before reaching Preston to a standard holding speed of 210 kn or lower.
-However, the aircraft was estimated to be traveling at 301 kn when it collided with the TWA plane, several miles beyond the Preston clearance limit.
+At 10:25 a.m., ATC issued a revised clearance for the flight to shorten its route to the PRESTON holding point (near Laurence Harbor, New Jersey) by 12 mi.
+That clearance included holding instructions (a standard "racetrack" holding pattern) for Flight 826 when it arrived at the PRESTON intersection.
+Flight 826 was expected to reduce its speed before reaching PRESTON to a standard holding speed of 210 kn or lower.
+However, the aircraft was estimated to be traveling at 301 kn when it collided with the TWA plane, several miles beyond the PRESTON clearance limit.

-During the investigation, United Airlines claimed that the Colts Neck VOR was unreliable.
-Preston was the point where airway V123—the 050-radial off the Robbinsville VOR—crossed the Solberg 120-degree radial and the Colts Neck 346-degree radial.
+During the investigation, United Air Lines claimed that the Colts Neck VOR beacon was unreliable.
+PRESTON was the point where airway V123—the 050-radial off the Robbinsville VOR—crossed the Solberg 120-degree radial and the Colts Neck 346-degree radial.
 However, the Civil Aeronautics Board's final report found no problem with the Colts Neck VOR.

 The prevailing conditions were light rain and fog, which had been preceded by snowfall.